linuxcaffe/tw-needs-hook/README.md

 A new UDA (User Defined Attribute) is defined, with constrained (string) values 1 - 7 The "need:" uda would be considered "required" and a value should be assigned to all tasks.

+Assign a value like any other uda;

+    task 142 mod need:3

 #### needs command
 A new command "needs" (the plural) is used to control the filtering, and to report on needs status.